SquareSR/Testing-Red-Classic/README.md

 - Get the Bike from the Bike Shop and exit the shop

 Menu (outside of the bike shop):
-- Swap slot 2 Helix Fossil with Bike
+- Swap slot 2 Helix Fossil down 7 with Bike
-- Teach TM24 Thunderbolt over slot 3 Water Gun
+- Up 1 - Teach TM24 Thunderbolt over Slot 3 Water Gun
-- Get on the bike, cut both trees to head east into Route 9
+- Slot 2 - Get on the bike, cut both trees to head East into ROUTE 9

 Jr. Trainer♀ ("4-Turn Thrash Girl"):
 - Oddish: HA + TB